TheRatto/dispatch-buddy/docs/refactoring_roadmap.md

-# Refactoring Roadmap - Dispatch Buddy
+# Refactoring Roadmap - Briefing Buddy

 ## 🎯 Overall Goal
 Transform the codebase from a monolithic structure to a clean, maintainable architecture that improves AI context management, code quality, and performance.